Dental Implants – Lincoln, NE

 Once you’ve fully healed, a small connector piece called an abutment is attached to the top of the dental implant to secure the final restoration in place.
 Depending on how many dental implants you’re receiving, this custom-made restoration could be a crown, bridge, or denture to replace any number of missing teeth.
 When you replace missing teeth from the roots up with dental implants, you can regain a smile that looks, feels, and functions just like natural!

 Out of the all the tooth replacement options available, dental implants have the most benefits for your oral health and your appearance, but they also involve the most complicated process including surgically placing the post.
-With our dental experts, you don’t have to worry—they have the experience and skills to ensure that your dental implant placement procedure is a success!
+With our dental experts, you don’t have to worry—they have the experience and skills to ensure that your entire dental implant experience is a success!
 That way, you can regain your strong, healthy smile and your confidence even after tooth loss.
-Read on to learn more about the process for getting dental implants.

 Benefits of Dental Implants